CHAPTER Rev 2400

 RSA 21-J:28-a, IV;

-(2) Refunded to the taxpayer;
+(2) Refunded to the taxpayer if requested by the taxpayer;

-(3) Credited to the estimated tax for the
+(3) Credited to subsequent tax liability; or,

 (4) A combination of (2) and (3), above, if

-indicated on Form BT-Summary, “Business Tax Summary” by the business enterprise
+indicated on Form BT-SUMMARY, “Business Tax SUMMARY” by the business enterprise

 or the water’s edge combined group.